 - Deleting an environment deletes all of its associated services.

 Environment groups are a helpful way to share environment variables and/or secret files across multiple Render services in your team.

-You can optionally restrict an environment group to a single environment in your project.
+You can optionally scope an environment group to a single environment in your project.
 This helps you share common configuration across multiple services in that environment, while also ensuring that services in other environments can’t use that environment group.

 Move an environment group into an project environment from the group’s info page by clicking Manage > Move group:

 After you move your environment group, it appears on the project’s overview page: